kapahnke-iot/pi-setup/README.md

    * sudo reboot

 * Now you can use the FHEM web interface at i.e.  `http:192.168.178.84:8083`.
 Be aware that the IP-address of your Raspberry depends on your network setup!

+### First steps in FHEM

+* create a backup, enter in the FHEM console: `backup` and press enter, it will take some seconds after a vanilla install to create the backup.
+The backup will be created in the background and you need to verify in the log files that the backup has been created.
+* Start the FHEM update in the FHEM console: `update`, this may take a while.
+* to activate the changes you have to restart FHEM: `shutwdown restart`

 ## The following section is under construction!!